ropensci/roweb3/content/blog/2022-03-18-ropensci-news-digest-march-2022/index.md

-The following two packages recently became a part of our software suite:
+The following four packages recently became a part of our software suite:

 + [commonmark](https://docs.ropensci.org/commonmark), developed by Jeroen Ooms: The CommonMark specification defines a rationalized version of markdown syntax.
 This package uses the cmark reference implementation for converting markdown text into various formats including html, latex and groff man.
 In addition it exposes the markdown parse tree in xml format.
 Also includes opt-in support for GFM extensions including tables, autolinks, and strikethrough text.
 It is available on [CRAN]( https://CRAN.R-project.org/package=commonmark).

++ [gendercoder](https://docs.ropensci.org/gendercoder), developed by Emily Kothe together with Jennifer Beaudry, Felix Singleton Thorn, Rhydwyn McGuire, Nicholas Tierney, and Mathew Ling: Provides functions and dictionaries for recoding of freetext gender responses into more consistent categories.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/435) by Julia Silge, and Elin Waring.

++ [occCite](https://docs.ropensci.org/occCite), developed by Hannah L. Owens together with Cory Merow, Brian Maitner, Jamie M. Kass, Vijay Barve, and Robert P. Guralnick: Facilitates the gathering of biodiversity occurrence data from disparate sources.
+Metadata is managed throughout the process to facilitate reporting and enhanced ability to repeat analyses.
+It is available on [CRAN]( https://CRAN.R-project.org/package=occCite).
+It has been [reviewed](https://github.com/ropensci/software-review/issues/407) by Damiano Oldoni.

 + [universe](https://docs.ropensci.org/universe), developed by Jeroen Ooms: Utilities to interact with the R-universe platform.
 Includes functions to manage local package repositories, as well as API wrappers for retrieving data and metadata about packages in r-universe.